When Your Spouse or Partner Dies

 The grief of losing a partner

-Losing your partner affects every part of your daily life.
-The grief is not just emotional: it is the absence of someone who shared your routines, your decisions, your home, and your plans for the future.
-Many people describe it as losing their identity as much as losing a person.
-Grief after losing a spouse can last for years and may look very different from what you expected.
-There is no correct way to grieve and no set timeline.
+Losing your partner runs through every part of ordinary life.
+It is not only the grief: it is the empty side of the bed, the second cup of tea you still make, the person who shared your routines, your decisions, your home, and your plans.
+Many people say it feels like losing part of themselves as much as losing someone else.
+It can go on for years, and it may look nothing like you expected.
+There is no right way to do this and no timetable you are behind on.

 Support specifically for widows and widowers